-Shareholders of record as of the close of business on January 26, 2017 will be entitled to notice of and to vote on the matters to be put before the Meeting.
+Shareholders of record as of the close of business on January 15, 2020 will be entitled to notice of and to vote on the matters to be put before the Meeting.

-Registered Shareholders who are unable to attend the Meeting in person are requested to complete their proxies (a) by delivering the completed proxy using the pre-addressed envelope provided for this purpose; (b) over the internet by going to www.investorvote.com and following the instructions provided; (c) by telephone, by calling 1-866-732-VOTE (8683) (toll free within North America) or 312-588-4290 (International), by 4:00 p.m. on February 28, 2017or if the Meeting is adjourned, not later than 48 hours (excluding weekends and holidays) prior to the time of such adjourned Meeting.
+Registered Shareholders who are unable to attend the Meeting in person are requested to complete their proxies (a) by delivering the completed proxy using the pre-addressed envelope provided for this purpose; (b) over the internet by going to www.investorvote.com and following the instructions provided; (c) by telephone, by calling 1-866-732-VOTE (8683) (toll free within North America) or 312-588-4290 (International), by 11:00 a.m. on February 17, 2020 or if the Meeting is adjourned, not later than 48 hours (excluding weekends and holidays) prior to the time of such adjourned Meeting.